anoma/nspec/docs/basic_abstractions/proving/proof.md

 - $Prove(pk, x, w): PS.ProvingKey \times PS.Instance \times PS.Witness \rightarrow PS.Proof$
 - $Verify(vk, x, \pi): PS.VerifyingKey \times PS.Instance \times PS.Proof \rightarrow Bool.

+!!! note
+    To verify a proof created for instance `x`, the same instance `x` must be used.
+For instances that contain elements of the same type, the order of the elements must be preserved.

 A proving system must have the following properties:

 - **Completeness**: it must be possible to make a proof for a statement which is true.